Bryn Terfel: Honours and awards

+In 2006, the Hamburg-based Alfred Toepfer Foundation awarded Terfel its annual Shakespeare Prize in recognition of his life's work.

 Terfel was knighted in the 2017 New Year Honours for services to music.

-Terfel is also President of the Welsh homelessness charity Shelter Cymru and is Patron of Bobath Children's Therapy Centre Wales, a registered charity based in Cardiff which provides specialist Bobath therapy to children from all over Wales who have cerebral palsy.
+Terfel is also president of the Welsh homelessness charity Shelter Cymru and is patron of Bobath Children's Therapy Centre Wales, a registered charity based in Cardiff which provides specialist Bobath therapy to children from all over Wales who have cerebral palsy.

-Terfel is a Vice President of the Dunvant Male Choir in Swansea, the oldest continuously singing Welsh choir, dating from 1895.
+Terfel is a vice president of the Dunvant Male Choir in Swansea, the oldest continuously singing Welsh choir, dating from 1895.
 The choir sang at Terfel's wedding in 2019.

 Faenol Festival

 In 2000 Terfel founded the Faenol Festival (known in Welsh as "Gŵyl y Faenol"), at the Faenol Estate near Snowdonia, Wales.
 Billed as "Bryn Terfel's Faenol Festival" (often referred to as "BrynFest") turned into an annual music festival featuring internationally famous opera singers as well as popular Welsh artists.
 In the same year he released We'll Keep a Welcome – The Welsh Album, an anthology of favourite traditional songs.
 The festival had been voted a £250,000 grant by the Welsh Assembly, but did not take place in 2009 or 2010 and ended as of 2010.
 Subsequently, the 2012 Faenol Festival took place in London.